 Myanmar's authorities are intensifying restrictions on media as the country approaches elections in November, using threats, harassment and imprisonment to stifle independent journalists and outlets, Amnesty International said in a new briefing.

-and new methods to intimidate media and restrict freedom of expression.
+on old and new methods to intimidate media and restrict freedom of expression.
 The clampdown has intensified over the past year, today at least 10 media workers are languishing in prison, all of them jailed in the last 12 months.
-All are prisoners of
+All are prisoners

 Myanmar's media landscape has changed dramatically since the reform process started in 2011.
 From a handful of media outlets controlled through strict pre-publication censorship, today there exists a vibrant media scene with several independent

 newspapers and broadcast channels.
 Yet widespread repression of media continues in Myanmar, as authorities rely on a range of draconian, vaguely formulated laws to imprison journalists.

 Amnesty International's interviews with media workers revealed that the threat of imprisonment and constant surveillance have led to widespread self-censorship.
 Journalists are well aware of what red lines they cannot cross, mainly stories